 Pro-tip: Ask yourself, “Do I really need to bring this?”
 Packing light so that your bags are not incredibly heavy will dramatically help!

-#5: Bring Support for the Back to Prevent Neck pain
+#5: Bring Support for the Back to Prevent Neck pain in Dallas, TX

 Long car rides make our whole bodies ache, but when you bring something to support the back, it might surprise you how much it helps with the pain and fatigue, especially in the neck.